-Blair admits that his suspicious-looking arrangement with Bernie Ecclestone was "a really stupid lapse of judgement"; that the expensive and underwhelming Millennium Dome was "in retrospect a mistake"; and that he should not have sacked Peter Mandelson once, let alone twice.
-Surprisingly, his biggest regret was passing the Freedom of Information Act: "I quake at the imbecility of it".
-(He still doesn't regret the invasion of Iraq, and there is no apology for the two misleading intelligence dossiers; he did feel "desperately sorry" after the brutal killing of Jean Charles de Menezes - but only "for the officers involved".)
+Blair admits that his suspicious-looking arrangement with Bernie Ecclestone was “a really stupid lapse of judgement”, that the expensive and underwhelming Millennium Dome was “in retrospect a mistake”, and that he should not have sacked Peter Mandelson once, let alone twice.
+Surprisingly, his biggest regret was passing the Freedom of Information Act: “I quake at the imbecility of it”.
+He doesn’t regret the invasion of Iraq, and there is no apology for the two misleading intelligence dossiers.

-Blair's account is informal (with too many exclamation marks) and surprisingly candid, with moments of comedy: Gordon Brown locked in the loo ("Withdraw from the contest or I'm leaving you in there") and John Prescott on the warpath ("Where's fookin' Menzies?").
-It's also unavoidably one-sided.
-He is astonished, for example, that Labour leader John Smith considered appointing the Scottish Gordon Brown as deputy leader; naturally, he felt that he, rather than Brown, should be Smith's deputy, forgetting or ignoring that he is also a Scot.
+Blair’s account is informal (with too many exclamation marks) and surprisingly candid, with moments of comedy: Gordon Brown locked in the loo, and John Prescott on the warpath (“Where’s fookin’ Menzies [Campbell]?”).
+It’s also unavoidably one-sided.
+He is astonished, for example, that Labour leader John Smith considered appointing the Scottish Gordon Brown as deputy leader; naturally, he felt that he, rather than Brown, should be Smith’s deputy, forgetting or ignoring that he is also a Scot.
 (Regarding the subsequent Labour leadership contest, there is no mention of the fabled Granita deal.)

 0 comment(s):